dwjoyce/pythonbook/chapters/Catching errors.rst

 2. The code inside a ``try``-``except`` block is indented, like for an ``if`` block.

 3. It is best to name an exception type, to avoid surprises.
-You can find out what the exception type is by using the interctive shell to provoke the same error.
+You can find out what the exception type is by using the interactive shell to provoke the same error.

-4. Syntax errors are when the program breaks the rules of the language.
-Runtime or logical errors are problems in the operation of the program itself.
+4. Syntax errors are when the program breaks the rules of the language.  :term:`Runtime errors` or :term:`logical errors` are problems in the operation of the program itself.